-- Short, planned movement breaks for a pupil with SEND who finds it difficult to sit still for long - Adjusting seating plans to allow a pupil with visual or hearing impairment to sit in sight of the teacher - Adjusting uniform requirements for a pupil with sensory issues or who has severe eczema - Training for staff in understanding conditions such as autism - Use of separation spaces (sensory zones or nurture rooms) where pupils can regulate their emotions during a moment of sensory overload
+- Short, planned movement breaks for a pupil with SEND who finds it difficult to sit still for long - · Adjusting seating plans to allow a pupil with visual or hearing impairment to sit in sight of the teacher - Adjusting uniform requirements for a pupil with sensory issues or who has severe eczema - Training for staff in understanding conditions such as autism - Use of separation spaces (sensory zones or nurture rooms) where pupils can regulate their emotions during a moment of sensory overload

-Adapting sanctions for pupils with SEND
+Adapting Sanctions for Pupils with SEND

-When considering a behavioural sanction for a pupil with SEND, we will take into account:
+When considering a behavioural sanction for a pupil with SEND, the academy will take into account:

-- Whether the pupil was unable to understand the rule or instruction? - Whether the pupil was unable to act differently at the time as a result of their SEND? - Whether the pupil is likely to behave aggressively due to their particular SEND?
+- Whether the pupil was unable to understand the rule or instruction? - Whether the pupil was unable to act differently at the time as a result of their SEND? - Whether the pupil is likely to behave aggressively due to their SEND?

-If the answer to any of these questions is yes, it may be unlawful for the academy to sanction the pupil for the behaviour.

-The academy will then assess if it is appropriate to use a sanction and if so, whether any reasonable adjustments need to be made to the sanction.
+If the answer to any of these questions is yes, the academy will assess if it is appropriate to use a sanction and if so, whether any reasonable adjustments need to be made to the sanction.